frankshearar/Home/Packaging-License-within-the-nupkg.md

 * Browse from NuGet.org
   * During the package ingestion, nuget.org will extract the license and host it on nuget.org.
 For search, registration metadata, and v2 API (basically any service that customers hit where we expose the license URL), the license URL would be replaced with URL to the gallery hosted license.
   * Clicking on the license link on the package details page navigates to the nuget.org hosted license page for that package version https://www.nuget.org/packages/Newtonsoft.Json/11.0.2/license
-  * Stretch goal - Attempt to parse the license file to determine license type and expose that information on nuget.org and in the API.
+  * Stretch goal (out of scope for v1) - Attempt to parse the license file to determine license type and expose that information on nuget.org and in the API.
 If the file contains a license that can be replaced with an SPDX identifier, surface that information to the author.
 * Installed packages/folder based feeds/fallback folder
   * VS 2017 and above
     * Client will provide a link to open the license file from the nupkg/global packages folder/extracted location
-    * Clicking on the link will open the file in VS (if we hear feedback that this should not open in VS, we will pop a message the first time this happens, allowing the user to choose to open it with the default application associated with that extension, with the option to not show that message again)
+    * Clicking on the link will open the file in the default application associated with that extension
-    * Client will do the same security checks as nuget.org before displaying txt/md files.
     * For existing packages, fall back to displaying license URL the way we do today
   * VS 2015 and older - same as what we do in case of SPDX identifier or expression
 * On pack, strip source value, append the target value with the source file name - `<license target="license.txt"/>`. (this is to help the gallery and the client know the path to the license file in the package and the file name.extension.)